 Evaluation and Surgical Management of Graves’ Disease (orbital decompression, eyelid surgery)

 The treatment of a patient with Graves’ disease is multidisciplinary, with help of endocrinologist, thyroid surgeon, ophthalmologist, and oculoplastic surgeon.
 The underlying problem, which is the thyroid gland, needs to be treated, which may include medications, radioactive iodine, and/or thyroid surgery.
-During the active inflammatory stage of the thyroid eye disesase, the eye symptoms are treated conservatively, including aggressive eye lubrication and possibly systemic medication (steroids).
+During the active inflammatory stage of the thyroid eye disease, the eye symptoms are treated conservatively, including aggressive eye lubrication and possibly systemic medication (steroids).
 Smoking has been shown to worsen the eye pathology and hence quitting is highly recommended.
-Frequent monitering may be necessary, especially in severe cases with significant bulgy eyes and risk of optic nerve damage.
+Frequent monitoring may be necessary, especially in severe cases with significant bulgy eyes and risk of optic nerve damage.

 Surgical Treatment for Graves’ Disease (Thyroid Eye Disease)

 Once the inflammatory phase of the disease has subsided, patients with eyelid abnormalities, double-vision or proptosis may be eligible for surgical correction to improve their function and appearance.
-The first stage of therapy is usually orbital decompression to reduce proptosis (protruded bulgy eyes) by expanding the eye socket (orbit) to allow the eye to move back.
+The first stage of therapy is usually orbital decompression surgery (bulgy eye surgery) to reduce proptosis (protruded bulgy eyes) by expanding the eye socket (orbit) to allow the eyeball to move back.
 Dr Taban uses the latest minimally invasive technique, through hidden incisions, to achieve the desired effect.
 By making the orbit larger internally, the eyeball can sit back more into a more natural state, reducing or eliminating the appearance of bulging eyes.
 This is an outpatient surgery with about 7-10 days of postoperative swelling/bruising.
 Second stage surgery is for those with restrictive strabismus causing diplopia (double vision) not corrected by prism glasses.
 The third stage operation is eyelid surgery, both reconstructive (eyelid retraction surgery) and cosmetic (blepharoplasty).
 Eyelid retraction is a frequent abnormality of thyroid eye disease causing elevation of the upper eyelids, giving a “stared” look appearance.
 This can be corrected, along with bags around the eyes.